Canarium ovatum: Future prospects

+Uses

 The young shoots and the fruit pulp are edible.
 The shoots are used in salads, and the pulp is eaten after it is boiled and seasoned.
 Boiled pili pulp resembles the sweet potato in texture; it is oily (about 12%) and is considered to have food value similar to the avocado.
 Pulp oil can be extracted and used for cooking or as a substitute for cottonseed oil in the manufacture of soap and edible products.
 The stony shells are excellent as fuel or as porous, inert growth media for orchids and anthurium.

 The tree's sap is also used for igniting fire, substituting for gasoline.
 Fresh saps were gathered from slashed tree trunk or shallow cuts, then gathered before it dries up completely.

 The most important product from pili is the kernel.
 A testa (seed coat) is between the shell and the kernel.
 When raw, its flavor resembles that of roasted pumpkin seed, and when roasted, its nutty flavor and waxy texture make it similar to the pine nut.
 Research from the Institute of Plant Breeding, University of the Philippines Los Baños, describes pili nuts of high quality as large, round kernel, and a thin pulp and shell.
 The contents should have a white pulp, high in protein and oils with mild nutty flavor.

 In the Philippines, pili is used in candies and brittle.